maci1011/MaciAdminBundle/README.md

 ------------------

 Creating your first backend will take you less than 30 seconds.
-Let's suppose that your Symfony application defines two Doctrine ORM entities called `Product` and `Category`.
+Let's suppose that your Symfony application defines three Doctrine ORM entities called `Product`, `Category` and `Page`.

 Open the `app/config/config.yml` file and add the following configuration: